Crawl Depth in SEO: What is It & How to Improve It?

 1. What depth is ideal for crawling?

-Any page that is linked from the homepage has a depth of 1, whereas the homepage itself has a depth of 0.
-Crawl depths of three or fewer are recommended for your website’s most critical material.
+Any page linked from the homepage has a depth of 1, whereas the homepage has a depth of 0.
+Three or fewer Crawl depths are recommended for your website’s most critical material.

 2. What distinguishes click depth from crawl depth?